-College of Arts, Media and Design Assistant Professor
+College of Arts, Media and Design Associate Professor, architectural design, building technologies, and design research entrepreneurship

 Peter Wiederspahn’s research and pedagogical focus is architectural design, building technologies, and design research entrepreneurship.
 In general, he focuses on architectural design, production, performance, and systems.
 In particular, he has conducted research on the following topics: future-use architecture; wood construction and its cultural impact at the detail, architectural and urban scales; wood-frame building envelope performance; mutable domestic space; high-performance, rapid-assembly structural/thermal component construction system; and flat-pack, rapid-deployment, long-term-use emergency shelter system; furniture design.